josephdadams/CroniclePlugins/README.md

 - `preset`: Text Field: Preset to recall.
   Uses port 5000.

+# lyntec_zone.py

+Allow you to turn a Lyntec RPC breaker zone on/off.
+Requires the following parameters:

+- `ip`: Text Field: IP address of the device
+- `zone`: Text Field: Zone number to control. e.g. `001`
+- `power`: Menu: Items `on`, `off`

 ## midi_note.py

 Allows you to send MIDI notes via [midi-relay](http://github.com/josephdadams/midi-relay/) to the specified IP/port.